ohager/reactdemo/README.md

-# Project Bootstrap for React
+# Example Project for ReactJS

+A collection of example to demonstrate ReactJS capabalities.
+It also serves as playground!

 This project uses